Quick StartIn App PurchasesServer Configuration

 PAYMENT_AUTH_KEY=YOUR_DESIRED_SECRET_KEY

-If you want to test the payment flow, please also have a look at the following tutorial (opens in a new tab), on RevenueCat.
+If you want to test the payment flow, please also have a look at the following tutorial, on RevenueCat.

 On Android, your app will need to be accepted in the Play Store before you can test the in-app purchases.
 You can create a Closed testing track for this.